 The adjusted numbers are pretty interesting.
 Justin Turner’s reverse platoon split flips**, predicting that he will hit better against left-handed pitching than right-handed pitching.
 The change in methodology results in a clear platoon pairing: Justin Turner against left-handed pitching and Dee Gordon against right-handed pitching.
 Choosing Turner over Gordon against lefties results in six fewer offensive runs lost over the course of a season.Choosing Gordon over Turner against right-handed pitching results in 1.71 fewer runs lost.
 Figgins does not appear to be viable in either half of the platoon based on his Steamer projected wOBA.

 The methodology isn’t perfect.
 Steamer is a very good projection system for batting value, but it is fairly conservative on baserunning value estimates, which hurts Gordon a bit.
 Additionally, this methodology completely ignores defensive value.
 This is intentional, since we know almost nothing about how Gordon will handle second.
-Defensive metrics don’t like Turner’s defense at second, but the sample is too small to come to any definitive conclusions.
+Defensive metrics don’t like Turner’s play at second, but the sample is too small to come to any definitive conclusions.

 I really like it when data surprises me.
 Before this article, I was convinced that Turner would be a better choice for second than Gordon on both sides of the plate.
 After doing the math, using Gordon against right-handed pitching makes a lot more sense.
 However, using him against left-handed pitching is a mistake.
 As I was writing this, news broke that Turner will be playing in tomorrow’s game against lefty Wade Miley.
 Maybe the platoon talk wasn’t just talk.
 In any event, it’s probably only temporary, until Guerrero gets a bit more playing time in the minors.